33-Year-Old Pitcher – San Francisco Giants

 Jeff Samardzija Contract Information:

-Signed a one-year, $9.8 million deal with the White Sox in January of 2015, avoiding arbitration.
+Signed a five-year, $90 million deal with the Giants in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Jeff Samardzija – simply subscribe now.